Connect with others who understand.

 Fatigue

-Fatigue is one of the most common symptoms of both MS and RA.
-About 80 percent of people with MS report experiencing fatigue.
-Although scientists don’t fully understand the exact cause of fatigue in MS, they believe it’s partly related to sleep loss from symptoms such as muscle spasms, bladder dysfunction, and mood disorders.
+Fatigue is one of the most common symptoms of both conditions, reported by about 80 percent of people with MS. Scientists don’t fully understand the exact cause of fatigue in MS. Still, it’s thought to stem from a combination of factors, including the disease process itself and other effects such as spasticity or poor sleep.

-Fatigue is also a common symptom in people with RA.
-Like MS, RA can lead to fatigue that often occurs with other symptoms such as pain, sleep disturbance, and depression.
+Fatigue is also common among people with RA.
+Like MS, RA can lead to fatigue that’s believed to be linked to chronic (ongoing) inflammation.

 Other common treatments for both conditions include corticosteroids and physical therapy.

-Though MS and RA have similarities, they’re distinct health conditions with many notable differences.
+Though MS and RA have similarities, they’re distinct health conditions with notable differences.

 1. MS and Rheumatoid Arthritis Attack Different Tissues

-MS is a disease of the central nervous system (CNS), caused by the autoimmune system damaging nerve fibers in the spinal cord and brain.
-This can result in a number of painful and disabling symptoms throughout the body, such as mobility difficulties, vision problems, and bladder and sexual dysfunction.
+MS is a disease of the central nervous system, caused by the autoimmune system damaging nerve fibers in the spinal cord and brain.
+This can result in painful and disabling symptoms throughout the body, such as mobility issues, vision problems, and bladder and sexual dysfunction.

-In rheumatoid arthritis, on the other hand, the autoimmune system attacks the linings of joints.
-Joint damage caused by the resulting inflammation can be severe, sometimes even requiring joint replacement surgery.
+In RA, the autoimmune system attacks the linings of joints.
+The joint damage can be severe and sometimes requires joint replacement surgery.
 Inflammation from RA can also affect the lungs, heart, blood vessels, eyes, skin, and other parts of the body.
-Although inflammation from RA may affect nerve tissues, the disease does not specifically attack nerves.

 2. Different Sources Cause Pain in MS and Rheumatoid Arthritis

-As many as 75 percent of people with MS report that they experience pain, according to a 2013 study in Current Neurology and Neuroscience Reports.
-Much of the pain from MS is characterized as central pain — pain caused by damage to or dysfunction of the central nervous system.
-The damage interferes with the nerves’ ability to transmit signals to the brain.
-This short-circuiting results in burning, stabbing, pins-and-needles, or squeezing sensations.
+As many as 63 percent of people with MS report experiencing pain, according to a 2023 study in Neuroscience & Biobehavioral Reviews.
+Much of the pain from MS is characterized as central pain — pain caused by problems in the central nervous system.
+The short-circuiting of nerves results in burning, stabbing, pins-and-needles, or squeezing sensations.

 Other MS symptoms, such as muscle spasticity, can also cause pain.
-Muscle spasms can occur in the upper or lower body and cause muscles to painfully tighten and cramp.
+Muscle spasms in the upper or lower body can cause muscles to painfully tighten and cramp.

-Pain in rheumatoid arthritis is caused by synovitis, inflammation in the synovial lining of joints.
-The synovial lining is a thin layer of tissue that protects joints by producing lubricating and nourishing fluid for proper joint function.
-Joint damage in RA can cause pain in hands, fingers, wrists, knees, and other joints, which may also become swollen and red or discolored, depending on skin color.
+Pain in rheumatoid arthritis is caused by synovitis — inflammation in the joints’ synovial lining.
+This thin layer of tissue protects joints by producing lubricating and nourishing fluid for proper joint function.
+Joint damage in RA can cause pain in hands, fingers, wrists, knees, and other joints, which may also become swollen and discolored.

 3. Cognitive Problems Are More Acute in MS

-Cognitive changes occur in about 40 percent to 65 percent of people with MS, per a 2010 study in Neurological Sciences.
-They’re caused by brain lesions and loss of brain tissue.
+Up to 65 percent of people with MS develop cognitive changes, according to a 2022 study.
+Cognitive problems are caused by brain lesions and loss of brain tissue.

 Cognitive impairment in MS may include: